Drunk in Public Attorney in

 We'll Defend Your RightsReach Out

 Most people who are charged with a violation of California Penal Code § 647(f) understandably want to avoid having a criminal conviction on their record.
 A skilled Santa Barbara criminal defense attorney can work on your behalf to get the charge dismissed or get you diverted to a treatment program so you avoid a jail sentence.

 If you have a clean record before your arrest, it may be possible to get you enrolled in an alcohol treatment class.
 That could lead to dismissal of the charges upon successful completion of the class.

-Defenses to a Drunk in Public Charge in Santa Barbara, CA
+Defenses to A Drunk in Public Charge in Santa Barbara, California

 There are a number of valid defenses that a skilled criminal defense attorney can employ to rebut a charge of public intoxication.

 A police office officer may detain you without directly seeing you commit actions that violate Penal Code 647(f).
 If the officer did not have probable cause to arrest you, then a criminal defense attorney may be able to have any evidence the police collected in an illegal search thrown out.
 The prosecutor may not have adequate evidence that a violation of the law actually occurred and may be willing to dismiss the charges after evidence is suppressed.

 The definition of a public place under California law is complicated.
 But if police arrested you in your own home or in a hotel room or other private location and charged you with being drunk in public, it may not meet California's legal standard of public intoxication.
 A knowledgeable criminal defense attorney can evaluate the circumstances of your arrest and determine whether you were in a public place at the time of your arrest.

 Under California law, prosecutors also must prove that you got drunk on your own and were not coerced or deceived into getting drunk.
 If someone slipped something into your drink and caused you to become highly intoxicated, a valid defense could be presented that your condition did not meet the standard set forth by Penal Code § 647(f).